 Amazon Influencers: 9 Key Components to Building Your Best Idea Lists

-An Idea List is the perfect tool for enabling your fans to shop your top product picks on Amazon.
+An Idea List is the perfect tool for enabling your followers to shop your top product picks on Amazon.
 By grouping your recommendations into categories — aka Idea Lists

 — your followers get an organized, on-demand, and bespoke shopping experience.
 They can access your curated lists of suggestions at any time, and know that they’re already sorted by theme for quick browsing and buying.
 Idea Lists also make it a snap for you to build content around several items at once — no need to individually promote each product.